jonbrick/figma-plugin-theme-variables-mapper/README.md

 ### Step 3: Performance Optimization (Optional)

-For collections with 500+ variables, you can upload a JSON export for faster processing:
+For collections with 500+ variables, you can upload a JSON export for faster processing.

-1. In Figma, select your variables collection
-2. Use the plugin's variable extractor to export as JSON
-3. Upload the JSON file when prompted

 ### Step 4: Preview & Apply

 Review the variables to be created and their mappings, then apply to create aliases in your target collection.

-## 🏗️ Technical Details

-### Variable Naming Convention
+## 🏗️ Variable Naming Convention

 | CSS Format                         | Figma Format       |
 | ---------------------------------- | ------------------ |